jtablesaw/tablesaw/docs/userguide/ml/Moneyball Linear regression.md

 >
 > The plots in this post were produced using Tablesaw's new plotting capabilities.
 We've created a wrapper for much of the amazing [Plot.ly](https://github.com/plotly) open-source JavaScript plotting library.
 The plots can be used interactively in an IDE or delivered from a server.
 This is an area of active development.
 Support for advanced features continue to be added.

 At this point we continue developing our model, but for those interested, this next section shows how to use cross-tabs to quantify how teams with 95+ wins have faired in getting to the playoffs.

 > **Aside: Cross Tabs**
 >
 > We can also use cross-tabulations (cross-tabs) to quantify the historical data.
 Cross-tabs calculate the number or percent of observations that fall into various groups.
 Here we're interested in looking at the interaction between winning more than 95 games and making the playoffs.
 We start by making a boolean column for more than 95 wins, then create a cross tab between that column and the "playoffs" column.
 >
 > ```Java
 > // create a boolean column - 'true' means team won more than 95 games
-> BooleanColumn ninetyFivePlus =
->         BooleanColumn.create("95+ Wins", wins.isGreaterThanOrEqualTo(95), wins.size());
+> BooleanColumn ninetyFivePlus = BooleanColumn.create("95+ Wins", wins.isGreaterThanOrEqualTo(95), wins.size());
 > moneyball.addColumns(ninetyFivePlus);
 >
 > // calculate the column percents
 > Table xtab95 = moneyball.xTabColumnPercents("Playoffs", "95+ Wins");
 >
-> // format the results to show percents with one decimal place
+> for(Object ea: xtab95.columnsOfType(ColumnType.DOUBLE))
-> xtab95.columnsOfType(ColumnType.DOUBLE)
+>        {
->     .forEach(ea ->
+>            ((NumberColumn) ea).setPrintFormatter(NumberColumnFormatter.percent(1));
->              ((NumberColumn)ea).setPrintFormatter(NumberColumnFormatter.percent(1)));
+>        }
 >
 > >        Crosstab Column Proportions:
 >  [labels]  |  false   |   true   |  total   |
 > ---------------------------------------------